ILAE Logo

 Epilepsy Diagnosis Logo

-CHILDHOOD EPILEPSY WITH CENTROTEMPORAL SPIKES
+SELF-LIMITED EPILEPSY WITH CENTROTEMPORAL SPIKES (SeLECTS)

 OVERVIEW

-CAUTION If cognitive or language deterioration occurs in childhood epilepsy with centrotemporal spikes right arrow consider a sleep EEG
+CAUTION If cognitive or language deterioration occurs in this syndrome right arrow consider a sleep EEG (assess for developmental and/or epileptic encephalopathy with spike-wave activation in sleep)

 Clinical context